 Distributing closed-source frameworks with SPM

-In this post, we’ll look at how to distribute closed-source XCFrameworks-based products with the Swift Package Manager (SPM).
-The post goes through project setup, package distribution and how to solve some problems along the way.
+In this post, we’ll look at how to distribute closed-source products with the Swift Package Manager (SPM).
+We’ll go through project setup, package distribution and some problems.

 Background

-In this post, let’s take a look at some technical challenges that excited me with this project.
-It it possible to combine open-source with a license-based, closed-source extension that depends on the core library?
+In this post, let’s take a look at some technical challenges with having two versions of the same project.
+It it possible to combine open-source with license-based, closed-source?

 Project setup

-Since the core library supports CocoaPods and SPM, I decided to go with SPM for the closed-source too since it’s built into Apple’s dev tools and will become the standard as the technology matures.
+One requirement for the closed-source project was to use the same distribution method as the open-source one.
+Since it supports both CocoaPods & SPM, I decided to go with SPM for the closed-source, since it will become the standard tool as the technology matures.

-This part both excited and worried me.
-Would SPM and Swift be mature enough to support what I was trying to do?
-I based everything on technologies that hasn’t been out for even two years.
+This both excited and worried me.
+I was excited to try distributing binary dependencies with SPM, but would it be mature enough to support it?
+I based everything on a tool that hasn’t been out for even two years.
 Would it work?

-Since I host my open-source projects on GitHub, this was a natural place for me to host the closed-source project as well.
+Since I host the open-source project on GitHub, this was a natural place for me to host the closed-source version too.
 However, a public repository means public code, which wouldn’t work in this case.
+I had to separate the source code from the distribution somehow.

 Creating a private closed-source repository